As 2013 comes to a close, anyone who has watched ESPN recently has most certainly seen a montage of the year’s top plays.

 Upon returning, Clowney still struggled to make much of an impact.
 He would later sit out another game, Nov.
 23 against Coastal Carolina.
 When the disappointing regular season finally came to a close, Clowney finished with a mediocre 36 tackles and just three sacks.

 After the season, Clowney gave NFL scouts another reason to avoid taking him.
-He was arrested twice in December for speeding.
+He was cited twice in December for speeding.
 Combined with his declining production and injury concerns, off-field issues give him a trifecta of red flags.

 When Clowney takes the field Jan.
 1 against Wisconsin in the Capital One Bowl, it will likely be his final appearance in a Gamecocks uniform.
 One year to the day of Clowney’s rise to national fame, he will have an opportunity to put frustration behind him and finish his collegiate career with one last dominating performance.